Updated: 2 days ago

-Birmingham and the west Midlands have so much to offer, and we believe there are many fantastic areas around Birmingham that people will be unaware of, especially if they are completely new to the UK property market.
+2021 has seen many people looking to move out of the city and into more semi urban locations to reside in.
+Hence we have selected 5 great areas surrounding Birmingham and the west Midlands that have so much to offer.
+We believe there are many fantastic areas around Birmingham that people will be unaware of, especially if they are completely new to the UK property market.

 An obvious option - Solihull is an absolute pleasure to keep in our top 5; situated 7 Miles South Birmingham.
 With a vibrant, large population this town has almost everything; great transport links (M1 M42, A41), a well connected train station, good schooling, retail / bars and restaurants are abundant and also you have the joys of big green-spaces close by.

 Housing prices and rents vary a great deal within Solihull, see average house prices over the last 2 years comparing types of housing for the postcode B91: